 All of this is driving a dramatic increase of imported Chinese aluminum into the United States.

-So what can we do to fix the problem?
-The Aluminum Association and its members are calling for a negotiated agreement between the U.S. and Chinese governments to address the overcapacity issue and the unfair trade practices that have resulted.
-Check out Aluminum Association President & CEO Heidi Brock’s testimony on this topic below or read her remarks here.
+While trade enforcement is one avenue for relief, much more must be done to ensure a level playing field for domestic producers.
+The Aluminum Association and its members are calling for a negotiated, government-to-government agreement to address the overcapacity issue and the unfair trade practices that have resulted.
+Check out Aluminum Association President & CEO Heidi Brock’s testimony on this topic below or read more recent remarks from Heidi and the association’s chairman here.
 For the Aluminum Association’s full action plan for the U.S. government click here.

 Specific calls to actions include:

-The aluminum industry will push these initiatives through a variety of channels including this year’s U.S.-China Strategic and Economic Dialogue, the U.S.-China Joint Commission on Commerce and Trade and by participating fully in the U.S. International Trade Commission’s ongoing investigation into global aluminum production, due for release in June of 2017.
+The aluminum industry will push these initiatives through a variety of bilateral channels and by participating fully in the U.S. International Trade Commission’s ongoing investigation into global aluminum production, due for release in June of 2017.

 Domestic aluminum producers are among the best in the world and can compete in a marketplace that is free and fair.
 There is strong global demand for the metal and all aluminum producers and consumers should be able to benefit from this growth.
-We remain committed as an Association and industry to working toward a sustainable global aluminum market.
-Working together, China and the United States can achieve this mutually beneficial objective.
+We remain committed as an association and industry to working toward a sustainable global aluminum market.